-When the S.P.E. battery charger is plugged in, the graphic display will show the charging profile in use, and a battery icon with 0 to 5 bars to show the charging progress.
+When the battery charger is plugged in, the graphic display will show the battery type, and a battery icon with 0 to 5 bars to show the charging progress.

-The S.P.E. battery charger and A1 Control Board communicate with one another on the YEL/ORN wire that runs between them.
+The battery charger and A1 Control Board communicate with one another on the YEL/ORN wire that runs between them.
 Each time the battery charger is plugged in, the charger contacts the Controller by sending out a positive voltage on the communication wire to find out what kind of batteries are in the machine.
 It needs to know this in order to use the correct charging profile.
 The Controller responds and provides the battery type information it has stored in memory.
 The charger then tells the Controller which charging profile it will use and begins charging the batteries.